ianmcook/parquet-lot/tasks/spark_write_all_simple_types/README.md

   - Including NUL and non-printable characters
   - Do not include multibyte characters
 - Values do not include `NaN`, `Infinity`, or `-Infinity`
+- Writes a reference JSON file containing the source data